 - If data loss occurs, you can use a snapshot to completely restore the data to the time point when the snapshot was created. - You can use snapshots to create new disks so that the created disks will contain the snapshot data.

 For details, see section "EVS Snapshot (OBT)" in the Elastic Volume Service Product Description.

-Release Date Description 2022-07-29 This issue is the first official release.
+Release Date Description 2020-12-10 This issue is the second official release.
+2020-08-20 This issue is the first official release.